The death of Joe McDonnell on Hunger Strike - 8 July1981

 joined hunger strike on 8 May 1981 and died on 8 July 1981 after 61 days without food'

-Here is the information again which I posted on the anniversary of Joe's start of his Hunger Strike in 1981, and it will be followed by some chapters from the Irish Northern Aid website.
+Here is the information about the start of Joe's Hunger Strike in 1981, and it will be followed by some chapters from the Irish Northern Aid website.

 **Please visit this excellent site to read Joe's biography, originally published in IRIS November 1981.
 This site is a personal tribute by the webmaster, well done with lots of information and photos and very moving.